draeger-lab/SPECIMEN/docs/source/cmpb/cmpb-config.rst

                             # Needs to be set to ensure that protein IDs get the 'bqbiol:isHomologTo' qualifier
                             # & to set the locus_tag to the ones obtained by the annotation
                             # (Warning: Might cause issues if annotatione was not performed with NCBI PGAP!)

     # Filling gaps, optional
     # ----------------------
     gapfilling:

     ########### general options ###########
     # parameters, that apply to all the gap filling algorithmns
     idprefix: 'CMPB'            # prefix to use for fantasy IDs, if IDs for
                                 # the namespace do not exist.
     formula-check: 'existence'  # When checking, if a metabolite can be added to the model
                                 # also check the formula.
 For more information about
                                 # available options, please refer to the docs of
                                 # the function isreaction_comlete().
     exclude-dna: True           # Exclude reactions containing 'DNA' in their name
                                 # from being added to the model.
     exclude-rna: True           # Exclude reactions containing 'RNA' in their name
                                 # from being added to the model.
+    threshold_add_reacs: 5      # Threshold values.
+If the mapping of an EC against reactions
+                                # exceeds this value, the reactions will not be added, due to
+                                # the high probability of false positives.

     ########## enable algorithms ##########
     # via KEGG ...................
     # requires KEGG organism ID to be set
     KEGGapFiller: False   # activate gap filling via GFF
     # via BioCyc .................
     BioCycGapFiller: False        # Activate gap filling via BioCyc.
     BioCycGapFiller parameters:
         gene-table: USER            # Path to a gene smart table file from BioCyc.
         reacs-table: USER           # Path to a reactions smart table from BioCyc.
         gff: USER                   # Path to a GFF file of the genome of the model.
     # via GFF ....................
     GeneGapFiller: False            # Activate gap filling via GFF GeneGapFiller parameters:
         gff: USER                     # Path to a gff file (does not have to be the RefSeq).
                                     # Needs to be from the same genome the model was build on.
+        type: 'swissprot'             # Type of database.
+Can either be 'swissprot' or 'user'.
-            swissprot-dmnd: USER          # Path to the SwissProt DIAMOND database file.
+        dmnd-database: USER           # Path to the SwissProt/User DIAMOND database file.
-            swissprot-mapping: USER       # Path to the SwissProt mapping file (against EC / BRENDA)
+        database-mapping: USER        # Path to the SwissProt/User mapping file (against EC / BRENDA in case of SwissProt)
         check-NCBI: False             # Enable checking NCBI accession numbers for EC numbers - time costly.
-            sensitivity: 'more-sensitiv'  # Sensitivity option for the DIAMOND run.
+        sensitivity: 'more-sensitive' # Sensitivity option for the DIAMOND run.
         coverage: 90.0                # Coverage (parameter for DIAMOND). percentage identity: 90.0     # Percentage identity threshold value for accepting
                                     # matches found by DIAMOND as homologous.

+    # Polish the model using ModelPolisher
+    # ------------------------------------
+    modelpolisher: True                         # Activate ModelPolisher
+    mp:
+    allow-model-to-be-saved-on-server: False  # Enable saving the model on the server
+    fixing:
+        dont-fix: False                         # Sets unset default values that are mandatory
+    annotation:
+        bigg:
+        annotate-with-bigg: True              # Enable annotation with BiGG
+        include-any-uri: True                 # Enable adding annotations that are not MIRIAM-compliant

     # Add KEGG pathways as groups, optional
     # -------------------------------------
-    kegg_pathway_groups: True
+    kegg_pathway_groups:
+    add: True     # enable checking and setting kegg pathways (groups)
+    viaRC: False  # enable checking for kegg.pathway via reaction class (increases run time)
+    viaEC: False  # enable checking for kegg.pathway via ec number (increases run time)

     # Resolve duplicates
     # ------------------